oxcsml/riemannian-score-sde/README.md

 This repo requires a modified version of [geomstats](https://github.com/geomstats/geomstats) that adds jax functionality, and a number of other modifications.
 This can be found [here](https://github.com/oxcsml/geomstats.git ) on the branch `jax_backend`.

 This repository contains the code for the paper `Riemannian Score-Based Generative Modelling`.
-This paper theoretically and practically extends score-based generative modelling (SGM) from Euclidean space to any compact Riemannian manifold.
+This paper theoretically and practically extends score-based generative modelling (SGM) from Euclidean space to any connected and complete Riemannian manifold.

 SGMs are a powerful class of generative models that exhibit remarkable empirical performance.
 Score-based generative modelling consists of a “noising” stage, whereby a diffusion is used to gradually add Gaussian noise to data, and a generative model, which entails a “denoising” process defined by approximating the time-reversal of the diffusion.